What is a holiday let mortgage?

 If you borrow money with interest-only, you must plan how to repay it and have a repayment plan in place.

-Lenders have different criteria, so finding ones that can help you with your specific needs can take time.
+Lenders have different criteria, so finding those that can help you with your specific needs can take time.

 A holiday let mortgage broker can help find the best mortgage for your needs and make the process more enjoyable.